Mejiabrayan/LogoAI/README.md

-# To-Do List for My App
+# To-Do List for LogoAI

 ## Features to Add:
 1. Implement resend functionality for email verification.